OctopusDeploy/blog/blog/2020-03/hosting-maven-in-s3/index.md

  - Octopus
 ---

-Package repositories are a central piece of infrastructure in any CI/CD pipeline.
-Repeatable deployments require properly versioned artifacts shared between tools using standard APIs.
+Package repositories are a central requirements in any CI/CD pipeline, as repeatable deployments require properly versioned artifacts shared between tools using standard APIs.

 Although Maven is synonymous with Java, a Maven repository provides a very flexible solution for almost any kind of artifact.
 The repository will typically store JAR and WAR files, but can just as easily store ZIP or TAR.GZ files.

 Maven repositories are somewhat unique in that they have no server side service or API, but instead are made up of static files that are parsed by the client.
 This means a Maven repository can be hosted by almost any file system including HTTP, FTP, WebDAV or SVN.

-Maven exposes its file handling through an abstract interface called [Maven Wagon](https://maven.apache.org/wagon/).
+Maven exposes this file handling through an abstract interface called [Maven Wagon](https://maven.apache.org/wagon/).
 For this blog post we'll use a third party library called [S3StorageWagon](https://github.com/gkatzioura/CloudStorageMaven/tree/master/S3StorageWagon) to upload files to a Maven repository in AWS S3.

 ## Compiling the code